Zonmgin-Zhang/Performance-Analysis-of-Baidu-PCS-and-Alibaba-Cloud-Storage-Platforms/README.md

 It will pop up a QR code to scan to log in shown below:
 <img width="206" alt="image" src="https://user-images.githubusercontent.com/85326183/235119054-6cce076a-8a7c-468e-bd67-e5fa3c712e2b.png">

-3. Run the command to test uploading and downloading as below:
+3. Run the command to test uploading and downloading as below, and you can customer different data size for testing:
 <img width="196" alt="image" src="https://user-images.githubusercontent.com/85326183/235119106-c39e43dc-e381-4550-8241-c910ea3ecbeb.png">
 When it starts, you will see the following result; when it finishes, it will say "finished."
 <img width="193" alt="image" src="https://user-images.githubusercontent.com/85326183/235119148-f2f7788b-ad28-4cd3-a09e-290acb2fef06.png">